 6. Review & Submit – Finalize your filing, review, and submit.

 - If you are Filing for an Attorney select them from the menu or click the Add Attorney link.

 - If your firm uses any sort of Client Matter No, enter it here.
 If you want an unofficial copy of the filing to go to anyone associated with the case, like a client, enter their email(s) here.
 Note: this is different from a service contact, and it, along with the client matter number, are for your internal purposes only.

 - If your court has the option to leave the clerk a memo, enter any sort of note here in the Note to Clerk box.

-- Review your entire filing for accuracy, and check the Verify box to acknowledge you have and also agree to any service provider fees.
+- Review your entire filing for accuracy, Then check the box to acknowledge you have verified your filing information.

 ONCE THE FILING IS SUBMITTED, NEITHER THE FILER NOR THE E-FILING VENDOR MAY CANCEL OR EDIT THE SUBMISSION.

 Submit Your Filing

 Click the Submit Filing button.
 Clicking this button, sends your filing directly to filing clerk’s queue at the Court for review.
 Once all documents are successfully sent to them, the Court will return an envelope number with the date and time they received the full submission.
 This will be the date and time for the file stamp in your accepted filing.
 Any filing the Court receives weekdays after 11:59PM, on the weekend, or Court Holiday receives an accepted file stamp of the next Court business day.